alyraffauf/self2025/index.md

 ---

-## The Problem
+## How Server Maintenance Feels

 ![this is fine (room burning)](./img/thisisfine.png)

 ---

-## The Problem (2)
+## The Problem

-- Things break.
+- Stuff breaks.
-- We don't remember how to fix them.
+- We forget how we fixed it last time.
-- We don't even know if they're broken.
+- Sometimes we don’t even know it’s broken.
-- It takes a long time to fix them.
-- Our mean time to recovery (MTTR) sucks.
+- Fixes take too long.
+- Recovery is slow, manual, and painful.

+Mean time to recovery?
+What's that?

 ---